jackdoe/baxx/README.md

-as you can see both machines are in the scylla cluster, and both of them are sending the notification emails (using select for update locks)
+as you can see both machines are in the scylla cluster, and both of them are sending the notification emails (using select for update locks) and only one of them is running the notification rules.

 I have built quite simple yet effective monitoring system for baxx.